Chart Color Schemes

 Ashmore displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Ashmore's dwelling structure, as per the latest Census, consisted of 68.6% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 44.5% houses and 55.5% other dwellings.
-Home ownership in Ashmore was recorded at 33.0%, with mortgaged dwellings at 41.6% and rented ones at 25.4%.
-The median monthly mortgage repayment in the area was $1,950, while the median weekly rent figure was $450.
-Nationally, Ashmore's mortgage repayments were higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+The dwelling structure in Ashmore, as per the latest Census, consisted of 68.6% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 44.5% houses and 55.5% other dwellings.
+Home ownership in Ashmore was at 33.0%, with mortgaged dwellings at 41.6% and rented dwellings at 25.4%.
+The median monthly mortgage repayment in the area was $1,950, higher than Non-Metro Qld's average of $1,750.
+The median weekly rent figure in Ashmore was recorded at $450, compared to Non-Metro Qld's $420.
+Nationally, Ashmore's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing